 Binder Course – Bitumen types for road layers

-The base course and the surface course are separated by the binder course.
-Generally, a binder course is used to keep the road surface from moving.
-Because the binder course is made out of coarse aggregates, less bitumen is utilised in the manufacture of this asphalt.
-In the hot asphalt of the binder course, various grades of pure bitumen can be utilised.
-The various grades of pure bitumen used in binder courses are listed in the table below.
+The binder course separates the base course and the surface course.
+Engineers generally use the binder course to prevent the road surface from shifting.
+Since the binder course contains coarse aggregates, engineers use less bitumen to produce this asphalt.
+In the hot asphalt of the binder course, they can use various grades of pure bitumen.
+The table below lists the different grades of pure bitumen used in binder courses.

 Prime Coat – Bitumen types for road layers